-- Education: Graduated in Metallurgical Engineering from the Universidade Federal de Minas Gerais (Brasil, 1998), completed his academic training with MBA courses in Business Management at Erasmus University in Rotterdam (Netherlands, 2004), MBA in Business Management at Fundação Dom Cabral (Brasil, 2009) and Specialization in Marketing from the Universidade Federal de Minas Gerais (Brasil, 2002). - Business experience: He has 23 years of professional experience, including 9 years of experience at Gerdau, where he held in the Mining area the positions of (i) General Commercial Manager, (ii) General Commercial and Logistics Manager, (iii) General Industrial Manager and (iv) Executive Manager.
-Currently holds the position of Director of Mining and Raw Materials at the Company and member of the Raw Materials Committee of the World Steel.
+• Education: Graduated in Metallurgical Engineering from the Universidade Federal de Minas Gerais (Brasil, 1998), completed his academic training with MBA courses in Business Management at Erasmus University in Rotterdam (Netherlands, 2004), MBA in Business Management at Fundação Dom Cabral (Brasil, 2009) and Specialization in Marketing from the Universidade Federal de Minas Gerais (Brasil, 2002).

+• Business experience: He has 24 years of professional experience, including 10 years of experience at Gerdau, where he held in the Mining area the positions of General Commercial Manager, General Commercial and Logistics Manager, General Industrial Manager and Executive Manager.
+Currently he is Director of Mining and Raw Materials at the Company, (ii) Board Member of the MRS and (iii) Member of the Raw Materials Committee of the World Steel.